 Following is an overview of Alma Dance School policies.
 Further details are addressed in the handbook, which dancers and their parents will receive at time of registration.

-Excused absences include mandatory school testing and/or sickness.
-In the event of a dancer becoming sick and missing two days of class, a doctor’s note will be required.
+Excused absences include mandatory school testing and illness/injury.
+In the event a dancer becomes sick and misses two days of class, a doctor’s note will be required.
 We ask that parents please notify the school via email or by phone as soon as possible when and why their dancer is missing class.

-*Please check page # 20 in the 2017-2018 Student & Parent Handbook for price on private lessons.
+Please check page 11 in the 2018-2019 Student & Parent Handbook for the price on private lessons.

 Focus and commitment are important to succeed in ballet at every level.
 We ask that attendance remain at 85% or above for the Dance, Alternative and Children’s Division.
 In addition to getting the most out of the training, it is also important for building a sense of community in each class.

 All divisions should arrive 15 minutes prior to class to warm up before starting.